Tanvir-Chowdhury/NSU-Class-Schedule-Management-System/README.md

     - **Teacher Reassignment:** Allows admins to reassign teachers directly while editing a schedule, with real-time conflict detection.
     - **Auto-Schedule Trigger:** Run the complex scheduling algorithm with one click.
     - **Table View:** A detailed grid view (Time Slots x Days) for managing schedules.
+    - **Advanced Sorting:** Supports multi-column sorting (Shift+Click) for complex data analysis.
     - **Data Export:** One-click PDF and CSV export for Teachers, Courses, Rooms, and Schedules.
 - **Preference Management:**
     - **Approval Workflow:** Teachers submit preferences which enter a "Pending" state.
 Admins can review, accept, or reject them individually or in bulk.
 Only accepted preferences are fed into the auto-scheduler.
 - **Resource Management:** Full CRUD capabilities for Rooms, Courses, and Teachers with bulk upload (CSV) and bulk delete options.
-- **Teacher Assignment Overview:** Real-time tracking of faculty assignments and workload.
+- **Teacher Assignment Overview:** Real-time tracking of faculty assignments and workload with instant client-side sorting.
 - **Notification System:**
     - **Broadcast & Targeted Messaging:** Admins can send announcements to "All Users", "All Teachers", "All Students", or specific individuals.
     - **User Search:** When targeting specific users, admins can search across both Student and Teacher databases by name, email, or ID.